 Visit a Soup Kitchen

-If you abolutely can not find food to feed your family, visiting a soup kitchen or a community kitchen is always an option.
+If you absolutely can not find food to feed your family, visiting soup kitchens or a community kitchen is always an option.

 Government Emergency Programs